Wednesday, January 18, 2017

 Stuffed Pepper Soup

-6 cups beef broth (I just use water and beef bouillon)
+- 6 cups beef broth (or water with beef bouillon)

-2 green bell peppers, chopped (or substitute one red pepper)
+- 2 green bell peppers, chopped (or substitute 1 red bell pepper)

-2 cups cooked rice (add near the end)
+- 2 cups cooked rice (added at the end)

 Directions: